 Do I Need a Lawyer to Complete the Naturalization Process?

 Technically, no. While you can complete the naturalization process by yourself, the laws guiding the process are constantly changing, making the process unpredictable and complicated.
-An experienced immigration law attorney can simplify the process, anticipate and resolve any issues, and improve your chances of your citizenship application being approved.
+An experienced Las Vegas immigration lawyer can simplify the process, anticipate and resolve any issues, and improve your chances of your citizenship application being approved.